chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 ## LAB 1

-Created symbolic links between various files for the project ‘inverter’
+* Created symbolic links between various files for the project ‘inverter’

-xschem - Schematic of various components can be found and it can be clicked upon to view everything!
+* xschem - Schematic of various components can be found and it can be clicked upon to view everything!

-1.Shift-I to insert stuff
+	..1.Shift-I to insert stuff

-2.Hover+M for moving
+	..2.Hover+M for moving

-3.Hover+W for wiring
+	..3.Hover+W for wiring

-4.Mouse 1 + q for props
+	..4.Mouse 1 + q for props

-5.After properly making the schematic, save it to a symbol and run a working test-bench with the various components.
+	..5.After properly making the schematic, save it to a symbol and run a working test-bench with the various components.

-6.Net-list +  Simulate
+	..6.Net-list +  Simulate

-7.Go back, turn LVS option on on original and quit.
+ 	..7.Go back, turn LVS option on on original and quit.

-Magic -  Upon properly setting up, we can find the technology used as SKY130 and various layers of the technology!
+* Magic -  Upon properly setting up, we can find the technology used as SKY130 and various layers of the technology!

-1.magic -d XR - Better 3D rendering for symbols.
+1.magic -d XR - Better 3D rendering for colors/symbols.

 2.magic -d OGL - Faster

 	Mouse 1- For placing
 	Mouse 3 - For resizing
   	I -selecting a component
 	S-Select
 	%what - check component specs
+  	Ctrl+p for param

-	(Moving is different than xschem, move to lower left hand corner and click M after using I) (Ctrl+p for param)
+	(Moving is different than xschem, move to lower left hand corner and click M after using I)

 After joining the layouts, extract and perform lvs on the command line.
 If properly done, the netlists will be matched!
 ![One](https://user-images.githubusercontent.com/72557903/195254892-02b566d2-f485-4486-ac52-a6c0e13f841b.JPG)